Welcome To Waterskiing at Llangorse Lake

 - The speed limit of 8 kilometres per hour (5m.p.h.) must be observed at all times, unless towing a skier, wakeboarder or inflatable or recovering a skier from the water.

-- When recovering a skier from the water, a red flag must be flown in order to indicate that there is a skier in the water.
+- A red flag must be flown any time there is a skier in the water.

 - When leaving the launching area, all powerboats must proceed in an anti-clockwise direction and keep this direction as a general rule around the lake.